gatsbyjs/gatsby/docs/tutorial/using-a-theme.md

 )
 ```

-At this point, we have an updated avatar, updated site details, and an updated bio:
+At this point, you should have an updated avatar, updated site details, and an updated bio:

 ![Screenshot of project with current tutorial edits](./images/starter-blog-theme-edited.png)